Who We Are

 What Personal Data We Collect and Why We Collect It

 If you sign up for our newsletter subscription, we collect your first name and email address.
 This is for the purpose of communicating with you via email.

 You may opt out of our newsletter correspondence at any time.
 An unsubscribe link is provided in each email you receive from RelaxationCafe.com.
 If you unsubscribe, you will no longer receive any email from us, and your personal data will be deleted from our database.
 We do not maintain your personal data after you unsubscribe.

 If you purchase digital products from RelaxationCafe.com, such as PDF or audio downloads, we collect your name, email, and payment information in order to fulfill your order.
-All credit card transactions are provided by a third-party vendor, such as PayPal.
+All credit card transactions are provided by a third-party vendor, such as PayPal or Stripe.
 We do not collect or store your credit card information on RelaxationCafe.com.

 Your email address is needed so that we can provide you with the download link.
 When you purchase a digital product from RelaxationCafe.com, we do not automatically subscribe you to our newsletter.
 You will be given the opportunity to subscribe but it is not required.

-If you purchase physical products from RelaxationCafe.com, such as wall art, a mug, or clothing, we collect your name, email, billing, and shipping information in order to fulfill your order.
-All credit card transactions are provided by a third-party vendor, such as PayPal.
+If you purchase physical products from RelaxationCafe.com, such as candles, fragrances, wall art, mugs, or clothing, we collect your name, email, billing, and shipping information in order to fulfill your order.
+All credit card transactions are provided by a third-party vendor, such as PayPal or Stripe.
 We do not collect or store your credit card information on RelaxationCafe.com.

 When you purchase a physical product from RelaxationCafe.com, we do not automatically subscribe you to our newsletter.
 You will be given the opportunity to subscribe but it is not required.